-We all love hiking and camping in the wilderness and sometimes even for more than a week.
-The reality is that no matter how well-trained you are accidents can happen while being in the wild.
+We all love hiking and camping in the wilderness, and sometimes even for more than a week.
+The reality is that no matter how well-trained you are, accidents can happen while being in the wild.
 There are many factors you can’t predict while camping, so at one point you may find yourself in a survival situation that you don’t know how to handle.

-The pine needles are rich in Vitamin C, so a tea on a cold night would be perfect to boost your immune system.
-Don’t boil the pine needles too much because they will lose the Vitamin C. Don’t use needles from these pine species Norfolk Island Pine, Yew, and Ponderosa Pine.
+The pine needles are rich in vitamin C, so a tea on a cold night would be perfect to boost your immune system.
+Don’t boil the pine needles too much because they will lose the vitamin C. Don’t use needles from these pine species Norfolk Island Pine, Yew, and Ponderosa Pine.
 They can be poisonous.
 Pine nuts from all types of pines are edible.
 The only difference is that ones are smaller than the others.
 They taste better when roasted.
 Inner pine bark and pine resin are edible.
 Male pine cones can also be eaten.
-You can eat it raw, or boil it.
+You can eat it raw or boil it.
 Be careful not to damage the tree when tearing off the bark.

 Pine resin is a perfect fire starter that can save you on a cold night in the forest.
 Try to look if there are fallen branches first, if not then make a cut on the tree and collect the resin.
 Always be careful not to damage too much of the tree.

 Pine boughs make a perfect shelter to keep you safe while pine needles make a dry and warm bed.
 Warm up some pine resin and mix it with ashes or charcoal from your campfire to make a glue.
-You can use this glue to fix some points of your shelter, to make tools and even a fishing equipment.
+You can use this glue to fix some points of your shelter and to make tools and even a fishing equipment.

 The pine tree is one of the most valuable resources you need in an emergency situation.
 If you get lost in a pine forest, consider it as a good luck.
 The chances to survive in a pine-surrounded area are much higher than in any other environment.
 Good luck with your pine tree adventure!